symfony/symfony-docs/components/security/introduction.rst

 Starting from Symfony 2.4, the Security component is divided into four smaller sub-components which can be used separately:

-* ``symfony/security-acl``, it provides a fine grained permissions mechanism based on Access Control Lists.
+``symfony/security-core``
-* ``symfony/security-core``, it provides all the common security features, from authentication to authorization and from encoding passwords to loading users.
+    It provides all the common security features, from authentication to authorization and from encoding passwords to loading users.
-* ``symfony/security-csrf``, it provides protection against `CSRF attacks`_.
+``symfony/security-http``
-* ``symfony/security-http"``, it integrates the core sub-component with the HTTP protocol to handle HTTP requests and responses.
+  It integrates the core sub-component with the HTTP protocol to handle HTTP requests and responses.
+``symfony/security-csrf``
+    It provides protection against `CSRF attacks`_.
+``symfony/security-acl``
+    It provides a fine grained permissions mechanism based on Access Control Lists.

 Sections
 --------